Faraday effect: Microscopic theory

+A more detailed theory of magneto-optic effects was developed in 1955 later by Petros N. Argyres who included spin-orbit coupling and spin interactions.

 Physical interpretation

 The linear polarized light that is seen to rotate in the Faraday effect can be seen as consisting of the superposition of a right- and a left- circularly polarized beam (this superposition principle is fundamental in many branches of physics).
 We can look at the effects of each component (right- or left-polarized) separately, and see what effect this has on the result.

 In circularly polarized light the direction of the electric field rotates at the frequency of the light, either clockwise or counter-clockwise.
 In a material, this electric field causes a force on the charged particles that compose the material (because of their large charge to mass ratio, the electrons are most heavily affected).
 The motion thus effected will be circular, and circularly moving charges will create their own (magnetic) field in addition to the external magnetic field.
 There will thus be two different cases: the created field will be parallel to the external field for one (circular) polarization, and in the opposing direction for the other polarization direction – thus the net B field is enhanced in one direction and diminished in the opposite direction.
 This changes the dynamics of the interaction for each beam and one of the beams will be slowed more than the other, causing a phase difference between the left- and right-polarized beam.
 When the two beams are added after this phase shift, the result is again a linearly polarized beam, but with a rotation of the polarization vector.

 The direction of polarization rotation depends on the properties of the material through which the light is shone.
 A full treatment would have to take into account the effect of the external and radiation-induced fields on the wave function of the electrons, and then calculate the effect of this change on the refractive index of the material for each polarization, to see whether the right- or left-circular polarization is slowed more.